-For spring 2013 we will have teams comprised of 5 members, ages 11 to 15.
+For Fall 2014 we will have teams comprised of 5 members, ages 10 to 15.
 Coaches, trained and certified by the National Sporting Clays Association and the Dept. of Fish and Game, will coach each team.

-Teams compete on Monday, Tuesday, Wednesday and Thursday of each week at 5:30 pm and 7:00 pm.
+Teams compete on Monday, Tuesday, Wednesday, or Thursday night of each week at 5:30 pm or 7:00 pm, based on availability.

 Participants are expected to remain at the range for ten to twenty minutes after they finish shooting in order to assist their teammates with refilling trap machines and clean-up.